imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 https://github.com/imagekit-samples/quickstart.git
 ```

-Navigate to the cloned repository, and install the dependencies that are needed to run the iOS app:
+Navigate to the cloned repository and install the dependencies that are needed to run the iOS app:

 ```bash
 cd quickstart/ios/